 line start at the left margin.
 DOS uses a different convention for

 storing text files.
-When you press <Enter>
+When you press <Enter>, a DOS editor

-puts both <cr>
+puts both <cr> and <lf> into the

 file.
 (Macintosh, by the way uses the only other possible combination:

-into the file when you press
+it puts just the <cr> into the file when you press

 DOS editors normally mark the end of a text file with ^Z